MIST: Mutual Information Estimation Via Supervised Training: Experiments

 \section{Experiments}

-Empirically, we find that our learned estimators outperform existing methods across sample sizes and dataset dimensions, particularly in low-sample settings (\ref{exp:comparison_with_existing}).
-We provide an empirical study of the behavior of estimators under increasing dimensionality, finding that on average, our models require roughly half the number of samples as the best baseline to provide reliable MI estimates (\ref{exp:scaling}).
-The quantile-based intervals are well-calibrated and more reliable than bootstrap alternatives (\ref{exp:quantile_reliability}), while inference is orders of magnitude faster than existing neural methods (\ref{exp:efficiency}).
-Finally, the learned estimators generalize to unseen distributions and sample sizes (\ref{exp:generalization}), and benefits from the mix of dimensions and size of the training dataset (\ref{exp:variable_dim}).
+Our experiments demonstrate that MIST outperforms existing methods across sample sizes and dimensions, particularly in low-sample regimes (\ref{exp:comparison_with_existing}).
+MIST exhibits lower bias, lower variance, and higher CI coverage with increasing dimensions and samples (\ref{exp:comparison_with_existing_bias_variance_ci}).
+On average, MIST requires half the samples of the best baseline for reliable estimates in higher dimensions (\ref{exp:scaling}).
+The quantile-based intervals are well-calibrated and more reliable than bootstrap alternatives (\ref{exp:quantile_reliability}), while being orders of magnitude faster than existing neural methods (\ref{exp:efficiency}).
+MIST generalizes to unseen distributions in our framework and sample sizes beyond its training experience (\ref{exp:generalization}), and benefits from training on diverse dimensions and dataset sizes (\ref{exp:variable_dim}).